Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 ## Treatment with hydroxychloroquine, azithromycin, and combination in patients hospitalized with COVID-19

-This paper was based on data analysis of patients who were hospitalized at the Henry Ford hospital system in Detroit from March 10, 2020 to May 2, 2020.
-The patients were all treated based on the physician's discretion, and then, after the fact, they were grouped into four groups.
+[This paper](https://doi.org/10.1016/j.ijid.2020.06.099) was based on data analysis of patients who were hospitalized at the Henry Ford hospital system in Detroit from March 10, 2020 to May 2, 2020.
+The patients were all treated based on the physician's discretion, and then, after the fact, they were separated into four groups.

 1. Neither medication
 2. HCQ